 Pack some items in your child's cabin baggage to keep them occupied during the flight, such as colouring-in books, portable DVD players or travel-friendly games they can play by themself.
-If your child has their own personal electronic device, here are our 5 favourite apps for learning along the way:
+If your child has their own personal electronic device, here are our five favourite apps for learning and having fun along the way:

 Make sure your child has their headphones or earphones if they are going to be listening to a personal electronic device.

 Arriving Safe and Sound - What to Expect

 Possibly the most important part of the journey is your child’s arrival at their destination.
 The unaccompanied minor forms require you to list a parent or guardian who will be picking up your little one at the gate once they have landed and it is vitally important to ensure the same person who is listed on the form is the person who picks the child up.

 Due to legal reasons, airlines are not permitted to hand over a child to someone who is not listed on the documentation or without ID, even if they are a family member.

 Unaccompanied minors will be the last off the plane.
 The flight attendant will deliver them to their waiting parent or guardian along with the forms that were signed at the start of the journey from the departure point.
 These forms are again signed by the attendant and the receiver who is collecting the child, completing the final leg of their journey.